Connextstrategy/credit-risk-classification/README.md

 ## Dependencies

-* Using Visual Studio Code or Jupyter notebooks for coding and data visualization
+* Using Jupyter notebooks for the analysis of the models.

 ## Installing